-- 1. Demonstrate their understanding of key security terminology through activities such as writing an essay on recent developments in the science of security (BE graduate attributes 2(b)) and 3(f)). - Demonstrate their understanding of key security engineering principles by applying those principles to the design of a secure system (BE graduate attributes 2(b)), 3(a), 3(c), 3(d)) and 3(f)). - 3.
-Demonstrate their understanding of threats to computer systems by being able to evaluate the suitability of a security design for a given system (BE graduate attributes 2(b)), 3(a), 3(c), 3(d)) and 3(f)).
+- 1. Demonstrate their understanding of key security terminology through activities such as writing as reports related to practical work (BE graduate attributes 2(b)) and 3(f)). - 2.
+Demonstrate their understanding of key security engineering principles by applying those principles to the analysis of a secure system (BE graduate attributes 2(b)), 3(a), 3(c), 3(d)) and 3(f)). - Demonstrate their understanding of threats to computer systems by being able to carry out the assessment of the security of a networked system (BE graduate attributes 2(b)), 3(a), 3(c), 3(d)) and 3(f)).